 Tuna or Anchovies

-Gourmet canned fish makes a brilliant addition to Italian gift basket—it's a great way to add some satisfying protein to the mix without perishability concerns.
+Gourmet canned fish makes a brilliant addition to Italian gift baskets—it's a great way to add some satisfying protein to the mix without perishability concerns.
 Better yet, it's so versatile.
 Serve the fish with aperitifs, or add them to the meal.
 Anchovies are perfect for turning that jarred sauce into a quick puttanesca.
 Ventresca tuna, which comes from the prized belly of the fish, also makes a great pasta addition.

 LaTienda.com is a fantastic source for artisan-made canned and jarred fish.
 You'll find line-caught, hand-packed Bonito and Ventresca tuna, anchovies packed in olive oil, tiny sardines, and more.